imbev/simplematrixbotlib/doc/index.rst

 Welcome to Simple-Matrix-Bot-Lib's documentation!
 =================================================
 Simple-Matrix-Bot-Lib is a Python 3 library for quickly building Matrix bots.
-It uses matrix-nio as its Matrix client library.
+It is based on the matrix-nio Python library.
 To begin using Simple-Matrix-Bot-Lib, :ref:`check out the quickstart <quickstart>`.

 .. toctree::
    :maxdepth: 2